jonian/libretro-tanuki3ds/README.md

 ## Compatibility

 Many games work, but many will suffer from a range of bugs from graphical glitches to crashes.
 We are always looking to improve the emulator and would appreciate any bugs to reported as a github issue so they can be fixed.
+When reporting an issue, please always include the generated `ctremu.log` file which is located in the application data folder of your system.

 ## Acknowledgements